mozilla/policy-templates/docs/index.md

 | limit-foreign | Reject third party cookies for sites you haven't visited
 | reject-tracker | Reject cookies for known trackers (default)
 | reject-tracker-and-partition-foreign | Reject cookies for known trackers and partition third-party cookies (Total Cookie Protection) (default for private browsing)

-`Default` (Deprecated) determines whether cookies are accepted at all.

-`AcceptThirdParty` (Deprecated) determines how third-party cookies are handled.

-`ExpireAtSessionEnd` determines when cookies expire.

-`RejectTracker` (Deprecated) only rejects cookies for trackers.

 `Locked` prevents the user from changing cookie preferences.